Luton Town F.C.–Watford F.C. rivalry: The 21st century

-The league rivalry between the two clubs restarted in the 2020–21 season for the first time in 16 seasons after Luton battled to remain in the Championship, and Watford were relegated from the Premier League, both on the last days of their respective seasons.
-However, fans could not watch the matches due to the Covid-19 pandemic.
-Watford won the first game between the rivals 1–0 at Vicarage Road on Saturday, 26 September.
-The goal came from João Pedro in the 35th minute, after Luton had missed a great chance to go ahead through James Collins who hit the crossbar from two feet.
-The scoreline flattered Luton, who did not have a shot on target in the match and would have lost by a larger margin if not for excellent saves from their goalkeeper Sluga.
-In the reverse fixture at Kenilworth Road on 17 April 2021, Luton deservedly won the game 1–0 with a penalty from James Collins in the 78th minutes enough to seal the game and, although they totally dominated the game with Watford not having a single shot on target throughout the game, just like the first match at Vicarage Road in September the home side were unable to capitalise further.
-The spoils on the pitch for the season were therefore shared, but with Watford's promotion back to the Premier League for season 2021–22 confirmed just days later, the rivalry was once again put on hold.
+The league rivalry between the two clubs reignited during the 2020–21 season for the first time in 16 seasons as Luton battled to remain in the Championship, and Watford had been relegated from the Premier League.
+However, fans were not able to attend the matches due to the COVID-19 pandemic.
+Watford won the first fixture 1–0 at Vicarage Road on 26 September 2020 with a goal from João Pedro (35').
+In the reverse fixture at Kenilworth Road on 17 April 2021, Luton won the game 1–0 with a penalty from James Collins (78').
+Watford were promoted back to the Premier League at the end of the season, temporarily placing the rivalry on hold.